wojciiii/script.on.file/README.md

 # script.on.file

-Two addins that can be used to run an action on another machine (for example Linux PC) with the selected file as argument.
+A couple addons that can be used to run an action on another machine (for example Linux PC) with the selected file as argument.

-This is currently a bit of a mess, as the implementation changed and I don't have time to keep this up to date.
+## Kodi Addon: context.ignore

+Show a ignore file/dir menu item.
+When pressed call script.on.file.

+## Kodi Addon: context.select

+Show a select menu item.
+When pressed call script.on.file.

-## Kodi Addin: script.on.file
+## Kodi Addon: context.unselect

+Show a unselect menu item.
+When pressed call script.on.file.

-## Kodi Addin: context.on.file
+## Kodi Addon: script.on.file

+The addon creates a HTTP post request to a URL depending on the arguments given when the addon is called.
+This can be used to call a script on another host with file/directory information provided by one of the context.* addons.

 ## A Word on Copyright